3PU/2nd-paw/README.md

 The main concern when building this application from a defensive design standpoint was to limit the user from being able to spam the database.

-For this project, to display my understanding and skill of the CRUD functionality and databases I've allowed any user to add products and create blogposts.
+For this project, I've allowed authentiacated users to add products to the database and create blogposts.

 A future feature I'm looking to implement is to allow users to editing and/or delete their donated products and/or blogposts by connecting each donated product and blogpost to a user.
 Only the creator/owner of a donated product or blogpost can edit or delete it, alternatively a admin type